Nesting views

 To use it with Jetpack Compose, you directly use the component AndroidView

-// Option 1 - Add the view to your layout
+// Option 1 - Preload the presentation then add its view to your layout

 findViewById<FrameLayout>(R.id.container).addView(purchaselyView)